MicrosoftDocs/learn/learn-pr/wwl-data-ai/receive-data-with-azure-data-share-transforming-with-azure-data-factory/includes/3-exercise-receive-data-share-transform-data.md

 Review everything and select Create.
 A share is now created in your Sent Shares.

-Let's review what you can see as a data provider after you have created share of taxidata:
+Let's review what you can see as a data provider after you have created share of taxi data:

 ![Overview Data Provider ](../media/ADSOverviewDataProvider.png)

-Select the share that you just created (for example, TaxiData).
+Select the share that you just created (for example, 'TaxiData').

 In **Details** tab, you can view share name, description, terms of use and snapshot schedule.
-Note that you can disable the snapshot schedule if you choose.
+Be aware that you can disable the snapshot schedule if you choose.

 Select the **Datasets** tab.
-Note that you can add or remove datasets after it has been created.
+Be aware that you can add or remove datasets after it has been created.

 Select the **Share subscriptions tab**.
-Note that no share subscriptions exist yet because your data consumer has not yet accepted your invitation.
+Be aware that no share subscriptions exist yet because your data consumer has not yet accepted your invitation.

 Select the **Invitations tab**.
 Here you'll see a list of pending invitations, send invitation to additional users or delete invitations prior to user accepting it.

 Select the **History tab**.
-Note that nothing is displayed as yet because your data consumer has not yet accepted your invitation and triggered a snapshot.
+Be aware that nothing is displayed as yet because your data consumer has not yet accepted your invitation and triggered a snapshot.

 In this exercise we have shared data, but we also will receive data.

 Let’s look into how receiving data looks like:

-**Receive data (Data consumer flow)**
+# Receive data (Data consumer flow)

 Now you are switching hat to be the data consumer.
 As a data consumer, you will receive data into your ADLS Gen2 account.
 In addition to that you will use Azure Data Factory to process the data.